csoneson/conquer_comparison/README.md

     conquer
 ```

-and access RStudio instance at `localhost:8787`. `--rm` removes the container automatically once it exits.

 To access the running container via command line, run

 ```
 docker exec -it <container ID> /bin/bash
 ```

 __after__ the container has been launched.
 This should open a bash shell inside the container.
+The container ID can be found by checking the active containers with `docker ps -a`.

+__Note__: some of the steps in the pipeline require quite some memory, so make sure to assign __at least 4GB__ of memory to your Docker instance (default is 2GB).
+Instructions for this can be found [here](https://stackoverflow.com/a/44533437/11801854).